bellanov/gcp-bootstrap/README.md

 ### 1. Establish Authentication Context

+First, the authentication needs to be established so we have the ability to **interact** with *Google Cloud Platform (GCP)*.

-This script logs in or refreshes Google Cloud *credentials* so scripts can be executed.
+The `login.sh` script logs in or refreshes Google Cloud *credentials* so scripts can be executed.

 ```sh
 login.sh